Vandivier/afterecon/content/2020-07-12-should-gender-be-distinguished-from-sex-in-science.md

 ---
-title: Should gender be distinguished from sex in science?
+title: "Should gender be distinguished from sex in science?"
 date: 2020-07-12 19:26:36
 author: John Vandivier
 ---